NikitaZhevnitskiy/WebProject/readMe.txt

 How to set up?
 1. Download the project
+2. Use database dump in WebProject/data-base/data-base.rtf
-2. Change WebProject/source/php/database-access.php    with ur own settings
+3. Change WebProject/source/php/database-access.php    with ur own settings